: one of the founding fathers of soul, and blind since the age of seven.

 - Contemporary Christian singer/songwriter Ginny Owens.

-- Louis Braille, the inventor of the raised-dots alphabet for the bind, was a church organist.
+- Louis Braille, the inventor of the raised-dots alphabet for the blind, was a church organist.

 - Jean Alain, composer & organist.